VForged/elysium-docs/docs/node-operator/validator-node.md

     ]
 ```

-As Elysium is a private node, you need to contact with elysium team to allow your
+As Elysium is a private chain, you need to contact with elysium team to allow your
 node to participate as validator and to earn reward.